Experienced Fake ID Defense Lawyer

 The Identity Theft and Assumption Deterrence Act makes it a federal crime to knowingly transfer or use someone else’s identification with the intent to commit a federal crime.
 Simply possessing a stolen ID could be enough to violate the law.
 Under 10 U.S.C.
 1028, part of the False Identification Crime Control Act of 1982, it is a crime to possess, use, produce, or transfer false identification documents or authentication features, like a username and password.

-False Identification In Connection With Other Crimes
+False Identification and Other Crimes

-False identification crimes, like falsifying documents or using a stolen ID are commonly used in connection with the following crimes:
+False identification crimes, like falsifying documents or using a stolen ID, are commonly used in connection with the following crimes:

 - Drug crimes, such as trafficking and smuggling